Do you want to become a digital nomad — and travel the world while making a living online? Well, it’s simple.

 Ta-da!
 Two simple steps!
 All done!

-Okay, I’m being a bit silly of course.
-But in a certain sense, becoming a digital nomad really is that simple.
-There are no ‘secrets’ and you don’t need to follow thousand-dollar courses to become one.
+Okay, I’m being silly.
+But in a sense, becoming a digital nomad really is that simple.

 But even if the steps are simple, that doesn’t mean they are easy.

-You’ll need to build up an income stream online, potentially make a career change or acquire new skills, not to mention manage the logistics and personal challenges of traveling long-term.
+You’ll need to build up an income stream online, potentially make a career change or acquire new skills, not to mention manage the personal challenges of traveling long-term.

 How to make a living online

-I’m sure you’ve already heard many incredible tales about the nomad lifestyle.
+The nomad lifestyle can be absolutely amazing.
 One month you’re co-living on tropical Bali, the next you’re working from cute local cafes in Lisbon, then the next you’re hanging out at the best surf spots in Costa Rica.

-But to do this, you’ll obviously need some work that you can do anywhere.
+But… to do this, you’ll need some work that you can do anywhere.
 In most cases, that means a job you can do online.

-There are broadly three ways to become a digital nomad:
+Broadly speaking, there are 3 ways to become a digital nomad:

 - Become a freelancer.
 If you have your own client base, then it may not matter to them from where you are actually doing the work.
 Many nomads take their freelance career on the road.